 Beyond Blue Door: Evaluating Interventions to Bridge Knowledge and Service Gaps for People with HIV with Precarious or No Health Insurance Coverage

-Alan Li, Primary Care Physician at the Regent Park Community Health Centre and Research Chair at the Committee for Accessible AIDS Treatment (CAAT).
+Alan Li, Primary Care Physician at Regent Park Community Health Centre and Research Chair at the Committee for Accessible AIDS Treatment (CAAT)

 The Blue Door Clinic is a partnership between CAAT, Casey House, Regent Park Community Health Centre, Sherbourne Health Centre, Hassle Free Clinic, Parkdale Queen West Community Health Centre, Hassle Free Clinic, Black Coalition for AIDS Prevention, and the Centre for Spanish Speaking Peoples.